potatostore/Obsidian/Project/Google Cloud Jam/Building Scalable Java Microservices with Spring Boot and Spring Cloud.md

 # 5. Pub/Sub

 #### Pub/Sub
-Massaging service managing send and receive message in independent app
+Messaging service managing send and receive message in independent app.
+It means Pub/Sub shows message between independent apps like massager chat app.
+Showing messages is required when you find error or system logs

+- Enable Pub/Sub and create a Pub/Sub topic
+- Use Spring to add Pub/Sub support to your application
+- Modify an application to publish Pub/Sub messages
+- Create a Pub/Sub subscription
+- Modify an application to process messages from a Pub/Sub subscription